Mnemonist: Evidence for memory expertise as an innate ability

 Much of the evidence for innate superiority of memory is anecdotal and is therefore rejected by scientists who have moved toward accepting only reproducible studies as evidence for elite performance.
 There have been exceptions, however, that do not fit skilled memory theory as proposed by Chase and Ericsson.
 Synesthetes, for example, show a memory advantage for material that induces their synesthesia over a control group.
 This advantage tends to be in retention of new information rather than learning.
 However, synesthetes are likely to have some brain differences which give them an innate advantage when it comes to memory.

 Another group which may have some innate memory advantage are autistic savants.
-Unfortunately, many savants who have performed memory feats, such as Kim Peek and Daniel Tammet, have not been rigorously studied; they do claim not to need to use encoding strategies.
+Unfortunately, many savants who have performed memory feats, such as Kim Peek, have not been rigorously studied; they do claim not to need to use encoding strategies.
 A recent imaging study of savants found that there are activation differences between savants and typically developing individuals; these cannot be explained by the method of loci as mnemonic savants do not tend to use encoding strategies for their memory.
 Savants activated the right inferior occipital areas of their brain, whereas control participants activated the left parietal region which is generally associated with attentional processes.